The cuisine of Laos: features, popular dishes, fruits, drinks

 Where to eat in Laos?

-You can eat almost everywhere.
-In major tourist towns and with food problems will not arise: many cafes, restaurants, mobile "canteens".
-Serves everywhere and anywhere.
+You can eat almost everywhere because as in other Asian countries here do not like to cook at home and prefer to eat outside the home.
+In major tourist towns and with food problems will not arise: many cafes, restaurants, mobile "canteens" are everywhere and anywhere.
 Mostly widespread grilling (ping).
-As a quick snack can be found everywhere grilled skewers of meat and offal (offal), fish ($1 per skewer), vegetable and meat soups, rice, packaged in bags.
+As a quick snack can be found everywhere grilled skewers of meat and offal (offal), fish, vegetable and meat soups with rice packaged in bags.